rtorrent-community/rtorrent-docs/docs/include-cmd-ui.rst

         This command is bound to :kbd:`Shift-F` and :kbd:`F3` and jumps to the next hit for a non-empty :term:`ui.find.term`.
 The search is ignoring case (for :abbr:`ASCII` names).

-        A console message is shown if nothing is found in the curren view, or if the view is empty.
+        A console message is shown if nothing is found in the current view, or if the view is empty.

     ui.style.progress